Shivavelmani/online-retail-lakehouse-pipeline/README.md

 The Bronze process:

+- Validates the `batch_id` parameter in exact `YYYY-MM` format.
-- Reads the CSV with its header and an explicit PySpark schema.
+- Reads one monthly CSV using an explicit PySpark schema.
 - Renames source columns to consistent `snake_case` names.
-- Preserves source lineage columns from the preparation stage.
+- Preserves workbook lineage and adds Databricks file metadata.
-- Adds the source filename, source file path, and ingestion timestamp.
+- Adds an ingestion timestamp.
-- Writes the result as a managed Delta table.
-- Reconciles the source DataFrame and stored table row counts.

-**Bronze records stored:** `45,228`
+- Generates a stable SHA-256 `record_id` from `source_sheet` and `source_row_number`.
+- Validates row counts, key uniqueness, null keys, and batch assignment.
+- Uses an insert-only Delta `MERGE` so reruns do not duplicate records or overwrite the initially ingested Bronze version.

 ### Silver layer